ashlynantoo/cocktail-db/README.md

-Cocktail DB is a database of cocktails developed using React
+Cocktail DB is a database of cocktails developed using React.
+Cocktails that match the searched keyword is displayed.